 query parameters

 much, they can also be described here - useful if you have lots of resources that support filtering or sorting using similar queries.
-In OpenAPI a parameter is described through a few fields.
+In OpenAPI a parameter is described through a few fields. - name: Obviously required.
+This is the parameter's name within the documentation.
+Not necessarily the same as the URI variable name in your code (which is just an implementation detail and not visible to clients).

 Below is an example of the sensor path parameter: